-- Keep sensitive and work-related information off of your social media profile.
+- Keep sensitive and work-related information off your social media profile.

 - Do not publish dates, vacations, and schedules online.
 This is most important when you have a deployed service member, so protect this information from dangerous individuals who may prey upon family members or target returning deployed units.
 Publishing your vacation timeline could also make you susceptible to burglaries.